mzabalza/mzabalza/README.md

 * Deployment: Docker, Nginx.
 * Data Manipulation: Pandas, sql, kafka

-:sunglasses:I like the versatiluty of full stack development us it allows me to control and understand and control the complete workflow of a project.
+:sunglasses:I like the versatility of full stack development us it allows me to understand and control the complete workflow of any project.

 🔭currently improving my knowledge on data streaming.